Last Updated on: 28th October 2023, 11:23 am

 Although small, the red-bellied macaw is the largest of the mini macaws.

 It’s a small green macaw with a red-maroon belly that can be hard to see from a distance.
 They also have bright yellow facial skin, which gives red-bellied macaws their distinctive appearance.

 Most red-bellied macaws reach 18 inches in length, including the tail, and weigh 300 g.
 Males are larger and are distinguished from females by their bigger heads.

-Due to their manageable size, they’ve been relentlessly hunted and captured for the pet trade.
-However, they’re not easy to look after in captivity because they eat clay and palm tree seeds.
+Due to their manageable size, they’ve been hunted and captured for the pet trade.
+However, they’re not easy to look after in captivity, partially because they eat palm tree seeds.

-Severe macaws average 17.5 to 19.5 inches in length; half of this is made up of their tail, which is particularly long compared to the rest of their body.
+Severe macaws average 17.5 to 19.5 inches in length.
+Half of this comprises their tail, which is long relative to the rest of their body.

 Although they’re lightweight birds, they have an extensive weight range, varying from 300 to 410 grams.